|

 Russian and American space programs.
 Although many of Bloom's ideas

-reached the screen (and he received an appropriate credit for his
+reached the screen (and he received an appropriate on-screen credit for his

-contribution), the Producers hired popular English children's novelist
+contribution), the Producers hired popular British children's novelist

 Roald Dahl to write the final screenplay. |